-It was the first time such a holistic approach had been applied to the Noosa River, in the quest to improve the diversity of aquatic species, such as prawns, bream, mullets and crabs.
+It was the first time such a holistic approach had been applied to the Noosa River, in the quest to improve the diversity of aquatic species, such as prawns, bream, mullet and crabs.

-The panel of 10 scientists agreed that one of the most effective way to improve biodiversity was to restore some of the oyster ecosystems that once dominated the Noosa River.
+The panel of 10 scientists agreed that one of the most effective ways to improve biodiversity was to restore some of the oyster ecosystems that once dominated the Noosa River.

 The Nature Conservancy conducted a preliminary scoping study in early 2015, to determine if there were still enough oyster larvae (known as spat) in the river to create new ecosystems.

 The results showed good spat settlement within the estuary and the study recommended installing a number of pilot structures for further monitoring and assessment.